shokuyansh/GreenLight/README.md

 ### GreenLight
 This project is an API server for movies.

-Last Page Read : 235
+Last Page Read : 251

 ## Features Implemented
 * Json Request and Response bodies with Validation
 * Pagination,Filtering and Sorting
 * Database Migrations
+* Rate limiting
+* MiddleWares including (panicRecovery etc)

 ## Routes